 Practicing good oral hygiene is one reasonably reliable predictor of better dental health outcomes.
-This means you are more likely to keep your teeth as you age if you have good oral hygiene habits.
-Because dental health can impact overall physical wellbeing, good oral hygiene practices can have a positive impact on your overall health.
+This means that there is a direct correlation between good oral hygiene and keeping your teeth as you age.
+Because dental health can impact overall physical well-being, good oral hygiene practices can have a positive impact on your overall health.

 Saliva is a helpful diagnostic tool, in that it can help doctors and dentists to identify and diagnose systemic diseases before their symptoms become apparent.

-In addition, saliva can help disable bacteria and viruses before they enter your system.
+Saliva is a great first defence against unhealthy bacteria that may attempt to enter your body.
 In fact, saliva is one of your body’s main defences against disease-causing organisms.

 Saliva contains antibodies that attack viral pathogens, such as the common cold and even HIV.
 It also contains enzymes that destroy bacteria in several different ways, for instance by degrading bacterial membranes, disrupting vital bacterial enzyme systems, and inhibiting the growth and metabolism of some bacteria.